thomaswiemann/thomaswiemann.github.io/_posts/2021-09-29-Getting-Started-With-Julia-Modules.md

 ## 1. Creating a blank module

-In theory, we could create all the files of our module from scratch, but starting at zero is a pain.
+In theory, we could create all the files of the module from scratch, but starting at zero is a pain.
 Luckily, ``PkgTemplates.jl`` provides the kick start we need: the basic structure of our Julia module to which we can then add the interesting bits.

 Open your favorite IDE and make sure that ``PkgTemplates.jl`` is installed.
-(If not: ``using Pkg; Pkg.add("PkgTemplates")``).
-For my module, I then simply ran the following bits of code:
+(If not ``using Pkg; Pkg.add("PkgTemplates")`` will do the trick).
+For my module, I then simply run the following bits of code:
 ```julia
 using PkgTemplates